chef-boneyard/chef-web-docs-2016/chef_master/source/upgrade_server_ha.rst

 This topic describes the upgrade process from |chef private| to |chef server oec|.
 The upgrade process will require downtime equal to the amount of time it takes to stop all of the machines, run |debian dpkg| or |rpm|, and then upgrade each of the machines.
 The final step will remove older components (like the |couch db|) and will destroy the data after the upgrade process is complete.

-.. note:: Please :doc:`view the notes about the high availability Enterprise Chef upgrade </upgrade_server_ha_notes>` for any changes that may exist for your upgrade process.
+.. note:: Please :doc:`About Nodes </essentials_nodes>` for any changes that may exist for your upgrade process.

+.. :doc:`view the notes about the high availability Enterprise Chef upgrade </upgrade_server_ha_notes>`

 To upgrade to |chef server oec|, do the following: